Ethan Allen (company): 21st century

-In 2004, Ethan Allen closed its two plants in Boonville, New York and Bridgewater, Virginia, laying off 250 each.
+In 2004, Ethan Allen closed its two plants in Boonville, New York, and Bridgewater, Virginia, laying off 250 each.

 In 2008, the company announced plans to close a dozen design centers.
 The decision was made to consolidate the design centers with others that were currently serving the same market area.

 In 2009, the company laid off 238 workers in Beecher Falls, Vermont; 93 workers remained.

 In 2021, during the 2021 cryptocurrency boom, the company's stock price increased as investors confused the company's stock with Ethereum, with which it shared the ticker symbol ETH.

 Ethan Allen updated its ticker symbol to ETD on August 16, 2021.

 In 2022, Ethan Allen completed the purchase of Dimension Wood Products, Inc., which expanded Ethan Allen's manufacturing base in North America.
 This purchase resulted in the strengthening of Ethan Allen's vertical integration and supply chain.

+In August 2026, activist investor Douglas G. Bergeron disclosed a 5% stake in Ethan Allen and nominated himself and five other candidates to the company's board.
+Bergeron also called for the replacement of chairman and chief executive officer Farooq Kathwari, arguing that the company's leadership and strategy had failed to produce growth and adequately develop its digital business.
+Ethan Allen confirmed receiving the nominations and said its board would review the proposed candidates before making a recommendation to shareholders.

+In Popular Culture

+In the American sitcom, The Big Bang Theory, Ethan Allen is mentioned in Season 7, Episode 18, "The Mommy Observation," when Sheldon refers to their living room couch as "one of Ethan Allen's finest sofas."